 - listening to or watching audio-visual material

 - doing research

-The SRA toolkit suggests more activities to meet your learning needs.
+The SRA template suggests more activities to meet your learning needs.

-In July 2019 the SRA released a report showing how law firms and solicitors have responded to continuing competence.
-The table shows the most common types of training firms have provided since it was introduced.
+In July 2019, the SRA released a report showing how law firms and solicitors have responded to continuing competence.
+The tables below show the most common types of training firms have provided since it was introduced.

 If you want to do a course, you should check that the quality of it is acceptable to you.
 The SRA does not accredit courses or course providers.

 If your firm will not fund continuing competence activities

 There are many activities you can do to meet the continuing competence requirements that are free, for example, work shadowing or taking part in webinars.